 #3 You must be willing to be an open book

 My blog is like my online diary (that I hope my future kids and grandkids would appreciate).
-I write the good and bad things that are happening to me.
+I write about the good and bad things that are happening to me.
 I try to write in a way that people would realize I am just a normal human who goes through shits but that's okay.
 I have to show both my strong and weak side to gain people's trust.

 #4 You should be interested in photography